apache/airflow/BREEZE.rst

     When you run static checks, some of the artifacts (mypy_cache) is stored in docker-compose volume so that it can speed up static checks execution significantly.
-However, sometimes, the cache might get broken, in which case you should run ``breeze stop`` to clean up the cache.
+However, sometimes, the cache might get broken, in which case you should run ``breeze down`` to clean up the cache.

 .. note::